PoliticalGraveyard.com

 WINSHALL: See also Daniel S. Cooper

-WINSHIP: See also Winship C. Connor — Edwin Winship Lawrence — John Tyler Rich — H. Winship Wheatley, Jr.
+WINSHIP: See also Winship C. Connor — Edwin Winship Lawrence — John Tyler Rich — H. Winship Wheatley Jr.

 Winship, Blanton C. — Governor of Puerto Rico, 1934-39.
-Presumed deceased.
 Burial location unknown.

 Winship, North (1885-1968) — of Macon, Bibb County, Ga.
 Born in Macon, Bibb County, Ga., December 31, 1885.
-Son of Nathaniel R. Winship and Mary A. (North) Winship.
-Lawyer; Foreign Service officer; U.S. Consul in Tahiti, 1910; Owen Sound, 1913-14; Petrograd, 1914-17; Milan, 1917-21; Bombay, 1921-22; Fiume, 1923-24; Cairo, 1924-27; U.S. Consul General in Copenhagen, 1928-31; Toronto, 1943; Montreal, 1945-47; U.S. Minister to South Africa, 1948-49; U.S. Ambassador to South Africa, 1949.
+Lawyer; Foreign Service officer; U.S. Consul in Tahiti, 1910; Owen Sound, 1913-14; Petrograd, 1914-17; Milan, 1917-21; Bombay, 1921-22; Fiume, 1923-24; Cairo, 1924-27; U.S. Consul General in Copenhagen, 1928-31; Toronto, as of 1943; Montreal, as of 1945-47; U.S. Minister to South Africa, 1948-49; U.S. Ambassador to South Africa, 1949.
 Episcopalian.
 Died in 1968 (age about 82 years).
-Interment at Rose Hill Cemetery, Macon, Ga.
+Entombed at Rose Hill Cemetery, Macon, Ga.

 WINSKILL: See also James Roosevelt